-TAMHI stands for Tackling Awareness of Mental Health Issues and the charity is set up to work with sport groups willing to use the power of sport to promote Positive Mental Fitness.
+TAMHI charity was set up in 2011 by Joe Donnelly and Stephen McLaughlin in memory of Thomas “Tammy Tucker” McLaughlin who took his own life in 2009.
+TAMHI stands for Tackling Awareness of Mental Health Issues and the charity is set up to work with sports groups willing to use the power of sport to promote Positive Mental Fitness.

 Sport is reflective of our society as a whole and therefore it is important that sport addresses the importance of promoting a positive mental fitness for all.
 The World Health Organisation (WHO) estimates that one in four of us will experience a mental illness at some point in their lives.